isomerpages/sciencecentre-emag/_stories/Space/Science Café: Music & String Theory (Aug 2025).md

 [so] one string gives rise to infinitely many fermion (matter) and boson (force) particles.”
-In string theory, the <a href="https://www.sciencefocus.com/science/what-are-gravitons-and-do-they-really-exist" rel="noopener nofollow" target="_blank">graviton</a>, a hypothetical elementary particle that mediates "the force of gravity between matter", is "realised by the lowest energy vibration of a closed string," potentially providing a quantum theory for gravity.</p>
+In string theory, the <a href="https://www.sciencefocus.com/science/what-are-gravitons-and-do-they-really-exist" rel="noopener nofollow" target="_blank">graviton</a>, a hypothetical elementary particle that mediates "the force of gravity between matter" is "realised by the lowest energy vibration of a closed string," potentially providing a quantum theory for gravity.</p>
 <p>Furthermore, Assoc.
 Prof. Tan described how string theory supports the
 concept of a multiverse, with different physical laws in each universe.